By Dane Giraud -

 The anti-speech mob ignore a simple fact; there is incredible diversity within minority groups.
 Therefore, we must keep society as open and as liberal as possible.
 The idea that our right to free speech must be tested against “competing rights” comes out of a worldview that minority rights conflict with that of the majority, when the most contentious battles far often happen within minority groups.

-The UN Declaration of Human Rights (UNDHR) preamble recognizes that humans have an “inherent dignity” (women who sleep with me being a notable exception) and “equal and inalienable rights”.
+The UN Declaration of Human Rights (UNDHR) preamble recognizes that humans have an “inherent dignity” and “equal and inalienable rights”.
 So, what’s with the bunk peddled by so many now that “rights” aren’t inalienable and that some rights are more equal than others?

 We must give up the right to freedom of opinion and expression, because, for example, the “right to dignity” is more important (never mind that dignity is not a UNDHR right).
 If we allow for this “trade-off” we’re giving the state the power, not just to take away our freedoms and a fundamental right to express ourselves, but to “define” minority groups by deciding upon limits on how we can and can’t be spoken about, even potentially by ourselves!
 What constitutes a suitably “Jewish” Jew could end up defined by the state.
 You don’t believe me?
 Follow a few liberal Muslim reformers on Twitter, then imagine their detractors, many of whom are non-Muslim, having free rein to write speech laws.